Army of the Mughal Empire: Arms and weapons

-As India was a very fertile ground for manufacturing technologies before the Industrial Revolution, the adoption of muskets and gunpowder weapons in Mughal empire became widespread particularly during the time of emperor Akbar.
-When the Portuguese reached India in 1498, they brought with them firearms, among them the matchlock musket.
-However, expert armorers were already plentiful in India, and native craftsmen began to copy the weapons and adapting them for their own needs.
+India was fertile ground for manufacturing technologies before the Industrial Revolution.
+The adoption of muskets became widespread under Akbar.
+When the Portuguese reached India in 1498, they brought firearms, including the matchlock musket.
+Expert armourers were plentiful, and they copied the weapons and adapted them for local use.
 These indigenous matchlocks were called Toradar.
-They were found mostly in the Mughal-influenced Northern and Central India.
-Two types of Toradar exist: one has a very slim, from 3 ft to 6 ft long, straight stock with pentagonal-shaped section, and a light barrel; the other type is always between 5 ft to 6 ft long, has a curved stock with diamond-shaped section and a very heavy barrel, much enlarged at the breech.
+They were found mostly in Mughal-influenced Northern and Central India.
+One type of Toradar is slim, from 3-6 ft long and straight stock with a pentagonal-shaped section, and a light barrel.
+The other type is between 5-6 ft long, with a curved stock, diamond-shaped section, and heavy barrel, much enlarged at the breech.

-Regarding the tactics and equipment of the Mughal cavalry, from the time of the rise of Babur, the cavalry troopers wore heavy chain mail armour, and also acted as cavalry archers as they were armed with composite bows or steel bows.
-The composite bows were made of animal horn and sinews with the length around four feet.
-When facing difficult situation, the Muslim Mughals cavalrymen would perform a type of fighting called Utara, the martial act of dismounting from their horses and fighting on foot until they died rather than retreat.
-Mughal armour was not as heavy as contemporary European armour, due to the heat climate of the region, but was heavier than the south Indian outfits.
+From the time of Babur, cavalry troopers wore heavy, chain mail armour and acted as mounted archers armed with composite or steel bows.
+Composite bows were made of animal horn and sinews with around four feet long.
+When facing a difficult situation, the cavalrymen would fight using Utara, dismounting from their horses and fighting on foot until they died rather than retreat.
+Mughal armour was not as heavy as contemporaneous European armour, due to the hot climate, but was heavier than south Indian outfits.